 • How to maintain the tank?

 The cornerstone of any successful aquarium is the stable water parameters.
 You need to make sure they are all in the right range (always).
-Because unstable parameters cause to lead your Black Bettas to sickness.
+Because unstable parameters cause to lead your Bettas to sickness.
 Because of that, you should measure water parameters every few weeks.
 Another important aspect of maintenance is changing the water.

 • How to choose the best tank mates for Black Orchid Betta.